nitsanavni/teaming-learning-hour/description.md

 ## Concept

-### Explain

-visuals?

--   Background, discovered, patterns
+### All the Brilliant Minds

+Mob Programming, Ensemble Programming, Software Teaming

+> "All the brilliant minds working together on the same thing, at the same time, in the same space, and at the same computer"
+>
--   Woody Zuill quote, book
+> Woody Zuill

+A highly collaborative approach to working on software.

+### Why would we work this way?

+Ask the team -

--   Motivation - why would we work this way?
+> Why would we work this way?

--   Mindset and Values - Kindness, Consideration, Respect, help each other
--   Strong-style, typing, talking
--   Strict style
--   Yes and...
--   Rotations and Timer
+### Mindset

+Learn from each other
+Help each other
+Treat each other with kindness, consideration, respect

+### Strong-style

+Two main roles - Typing, Talking

-## Concrete
+## Concrete - 30m

 Introduce the following, one(?) rotation at a time:

-1. Call-outs
+1. Call-outs - 4m
    Typist: "I'm John 🎙, and I'm typing."
    Talker: "I'm Paul, and I'm talking."
    Next: "I'm George 🎸, and I'm next."
+   Explain and demo - 2m
+   Rotation - 2m

+2. explain 4m + (2m rotation x 6) = 16m
-2. Typist: "I'm listening"
+   Typist: "I'm listening"
    Talker: "My intention is..."

 3. Typist: English First
    Talker: "Yes and..."

-## Conclusions
+## Conclusions - 7m